food-ticket/simple-guard/README.md

 ### Custom rules

-`simple-guard` is extensible with your own custom rules.
+`simple-guard` is extensible with your own custom rules by inheriting the base `Rule` class.
 Creating a rule is as simple as:

 ```python
 from simple_guard.rules import Rule